OmniaVerse Reaches Self Reported Market Capitalization of $414,100.00 Billion (OMNIA)

 - JUMPN (JST) traded flat against the dollar and now trades at $11.19 or 0.00056964 BTC.

 OmniaVerse launched on April 19th, 2022.
 OmniaVerse’s total supply is 1,000,000,000 tokens.
 OmniaVerse’s official Twitter account is @omniaverse and its Facebook page is accessible here.
 The Reddit community for OmniaVerse is https://reddit.com/r/omniaverseofficial.
-OmniaVerse’s official website is omniaverse.io.
+The official website for OmniaVerse is omniaverse.io.

-It is usually not presently possible to purchase alternative cryptocurrencies such as OmniaVerse directly using US dollars.
-Investors seeking to trade OmniaVerse should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase OmniaVerse using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as OmniaVerse directly using U.S. dollars.
+Investors seeking to acquire OmniaVerse should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase OmniaVerse using one of the aforementioned exchanges.

 Receive News & Updates for OmniaVerse Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OmniaVerse and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.